FabricMC/fabric-docs/develop/items/first-item.md

 You can now register an item using the method now.

-The register method takes in an instance of the `Item.Settings` class as a parameter.
+The register method takes in an instance of the `Item.Properties` class as a parameter.
 This class allows you to configure the item's properties through various builder methods.

 ::: tip
-If you want to change your item's stack size, you can use the `maxCount` method in the `Item.Settings` class.
+If you want to change your item's stack size, you can use the `maxCount` method in the `Item.Properties` class.

 This will not work if you've marked the item as damageable, as the stack size is always 1 for damageable items to prevent duplication exploits.
 :::

 @[code transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

-`Item::new` tells the register function to create an `Item` instance from an `Item.Settings` by calling the `Item` constructor (`new Item(...)`), which takes an `Item.Settings` as a parameter.
+`Item::new` tells the register function to create an `Item` instance from an `Item.Properties` by calling the `Item` constructor (`new Item(...)`), which takes an `Item.Properties` as a parameter.

 However, if you now try to run the modified client, you can see that our item doesn't exist in-game yet!
 This is because you didn't statically initialize the class.